yilin2718/MLO3/README.md

 *For Mac users, just open [Terminal](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac)*

+## These are for everyone!
+Enable...

-## Now for some Python and some ML
+### Python and ML toolkits,
 1. Install [Anaconda](https://www.anaconda.com/products/individual).

-## And some version control
+## Version Control, and
 2. Install [Git](https://git-scm.com/downloads).

-## Finally, an IDE
+## Your Interactive Development Environment (IDE)
 5. Install [VS Code](https://code.visualstudio.com/download).

-6. If you don't already have one, make an account on [Github](https://github.com/).
+7. If you don't already have one, make an account on [Github](https://github.com/).
 Then login and navigate to the top right user icon, click it, go to repositories,

 ![github_repositories_button](https://user-images.githubusercontent.com/72572922/160047069-972923a9-6b9d-4f08-893c-efc75f6840f1.jpg)